onuronsekiz/dotfiles/README.md

 awesomewm, alacritty, rofi, ranger, vim config files for voidlinux.

-config for awesomewm is heavily modified version of another user. alacritty and rofi designs are mine.
+config for awesomewm is heavily modified version of another user. alacrity, rofi and mocp designs are mine.

 support for both single screen and multi screens with different resolutions.